Search the collections

 See The Working Life Collection, and an essay on this collection from A Museum for the People: A history of Museum Victoria and its predecessor institutions 1854-2000.

-Red vinyl pouch containing a pair of scissors and a weaving or knitting machine comb, one of a small number of personal possessions brought to Australia by Dorothea Dunzinger [formerly ...Images: 3
+Pair of scissors designed for use in the textile industry, one of a small number of personal possessions brought to Australia by Dorothea Dunzinger [formerly Huber and nee Freitag] when ...Images: 1